Our recruitment process

 We will contact you to let you know whether you have made it through to the next stage of the recruitment process.

 Depending on the Global Graduate Programme or Internship that you have applied for, you may be invited to take part in a half-day Assessment Centre or “Super Day”.

 You will be assessed by key members of the relevant business area across a variety of exercises such as motivational and business interviews and a business-related case study, which may take the form of a written exercise, presentation and/or group exercise.
-You may also be required to complete a paper-based Situational Judgment Test and Inductive Reasoning Test.
 All of these exercises are designed to encourage you to demonstrate your potential, your suitability for HSBC and how you meet our key values.

 If you are successful at the Assessment Centre/Super Day, we will contact you and let you know what happens next.